HeinBreukers/HeinBreukers.github.io/_posts/2023-14-08-deducingthisandmixins.md

 };
 ```
-This is traditionally done with a virtual method where the AttachType would override it, or it is done statically through the use of CRTP.
-Since we set out on a goal to do everything at compile time, we will use try to use CRTP.
+This is traditionally done with a virtual method where the derived type would override it, or it is done statically through the use of CRTP.
+Since we set out on a goal to do everything at compile time, we will try to use CRTP.
 The question now is, how do you combine Mixins and CRTP?
 Does it even work?
 Let's have a look at CRTP:

 ```cpp
 template<typename Derived>